programminghistorian/ph-submissions/lessons/json-and-jq.md

 ```

 Adding `.[]` at the beginning splits apart the large array created by the "Slurp" option.
-This is necessary because, while tweets can only have one tweeter, they can have multiple hashtags.
+This is necessary because, while tweets can only have one user, they can have multiple hashtags.
 Thus, we need to fully break out all the possible hashtag values per tweet, and then collect that entire output back into an array inside `[]`, so that we can pass a single array into the `group_by()` function:

 ```txt